mkner/arduino-device-controller-design/WK 2/switch_pullup/readme.md

-simple code to test tact switch operation and noise reduction with a pullup resistor: external and with arduino builtin
+simple code to test tact switch operation and noise reduction with a pullup resistor external and also with arduino builtin pullup